List of recurring The Simpsons characters: Akira Kurosawa

-Akira Kurosawa works as a waiter at The Happy Sumo, a Japanese restaurant in Springfield.
+Akira Kurosawa (voiced by George Takei in "One Fish, Two Fish, Blowfish, Bluefish" and "What Animated Women Want", Hank Azaria voice-matching the latter in "When Flanders Failed", "In Marge We Trust" and "Guess Who’s Coming to Criticize Dinner?") works as a waiter at The Happy Sumo, a Japanese restaurant in Springfield.
 He first appears in the second season episode "One Fish, Two Fish, Blowfish, Blue Fish".

 Actor George Takei originally voiced Akira in "One Fish, Two Fish, Blowfish, Blue Fish".
 Since Akira's speaking role in "When Flanders Failed" where the character is depicted as a karate teacher, Hank Azaria has voiced the character, doing an impression of Takei for the voice.
 Takei returned to voice Akira in season 24's "What Animated Women Want".
 The character's name is a reference to the Japanese director Akira Kurosawa.

 Allison Taylor

-Allison Taylor (voiced by Winona Ryder in "Lisa's Rival", Maggie Roswell in "Lard of the Dance", and Pamela Hayden in later episodes) is in Lisa's class but skipped a grade and has a lot in common with Lisa.
+Allison Taylor (voiced by Winona Ryder in "Lisa's Rival", Maggie Roswell in "Lard of the Dance", Tress MacNeille in "Moe Goes from Rags to Riches", and Pamela Hayden in later episodes) is in Lisa's class but skipped a grade and has a lot in common with Lisa.
 She first appeared in "Lisa's Rival", in which Lisa feels threatened by Allison's talents and abilities.
 During a school competition, Lisa has Bart sabotage Allison's Tell-Tale Heart diorama with a cow's heart in a box and hide the original diorama beneath a floorboard.
 Wracked with guilt, Lisa returns Allison's real diorama.
 Lisa and Allison both lose to Ralph Wiggum and his Star Wars figurines.
 Afterwards, Lisa apologizes, and the two make amends.
 Allison has had a few speaking roles since and has been friends with Lisa, Janey, Sherri, and Terri at school.